ihmeuw/ScrollyTeller/README.md

 ----------------------------------------------------------------------------------------------------------------------------------
 ### Narration file/object format

+<h4>See <a href="https://docs.google.com/spreadsheets/d/1yoShwSc7yruaveFeWAhHFUc3kqW8lelmMFQu7qc75aA/edit?usp=sharing" target="_blank">this google spreadsheet</a> for a sample configuration file, which is the same file as: demo_app/00_introduction/data/narration.csv</h4>

 ##### If you are using a csv or tsv file, format your narration file as follows, keeping the header column names EXACTLY alike (they can be in any order).
 If narration objects are json, each narration block should have a property named in the same manner as the Column Headers below.
 Each **row** represents a unique **narration block**.

 | narrationId | narrationClass | marginTopVh | marginBottomVh | minHeightVh | h2Text | paragraphText | hRef | hRefText | trigger | graphTitle | graphCaption |